-When you install Windows 8, you’ll observe that there are some default Modern UI apps pinned by default to Start Screen.
-Now if you install any new software or apps they get pinned automatically to taskbar.
-Also you pin any file or folder by right-clicking and then selecting ‘Pin to Start‘.
-If your Start Screen becomes too much messy after installing considerable number of apps, you may desire to reset it.
+When you install Windows 8.1/8, you’ll observe that there are some default Modern UI apps pinned by default to Start Screen.
+Now if you install any new software or apps they get pinned automatically to the taskbar.
+Also, you pin any file or folder by right-clicking and then selecting ‘Pin to Start‘.
+If your Start Screen becomes too much messy after installing a considerable number of apps, you may desire to reset it.

-And after resetting Start Screen, you will get following screen:
+And after resetting Start Screen, you will get the following screen:

 This is how you can reset your Star Screen using the command prompt.

-Now we have seen here that TechNet mentioned that the Windows 8 Start Screen Tile database files that contain the tile locations, layout and states are stored in the following files:
+Now we have seen that TechNet mentioned that the Windows Start Screen Tile database files that contain the tile locations, layout and states are stored in the following files:

 You will not be able to easily rename them.
-To rename the above mentioned locations, open administrative Command Prompt and type following commands and hit the Enter key after each is typed:
+To rename the above-mentioned locations, open an administrative Command Prompt and type the following commands, and hit the Enter key after each is typed:

 Close the Command Prompt and reboot to get results.